trochford/Laminar/README.md

 command line utility as well - Kubectl.
 Laminar boot.ps1 will ask if you want them installed.

 #### Download
-* Clone or download and extract project into a local directory, e.g. c:\Laminar
+* Clone or download and extract project into a local directory, e.g. c:\Laminar or c:\Users\albert

 #### Usage: To get started...